movementlabsxyz/MIP/MIP/mip-34/README.md

 **Attestation**.
 A validator _attests_ for a new block $B'$.
 This can be done, for example, by casting a vote :white_check_mark: (true) or :x: (false) for a proposal by a leader validator.
 Or by each validator sending the hash of the block they have validated.

-**L2-confirmation certificate**.
+**fastconfirmation certificate**.
 When enough validators have attested for a new block $B'$, the block is _L2-confirmed_ (sometimes referred to as _L2-final_).
-The accumulation of enough votes is aggregated in an L2-confirmation certificate.
-A naive implementation of the L2-confirmation certificate is a list of votes.
+The accumulation of enough votes is aggregated in an fastconfirmation certificate.
+A naive implementation of the fastconfirmation certificate is a list of votes.

 > [!NOTE]
-> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _L2-confirmation_).
+> Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_ (i.e. _fastconfirmation_).

-**L2-confirmation**.
+**fastconfirmation**.
 FFS aims to _confirm_ the validity of each produced L2-block, at every L2-block height.
 > [!IMPORTANT]
 > If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-economic security, the  level of which depends on what is at stake for the confirmation of a block.

 **Postconfirmation**.
 At certain intervals confirmation will also be achieved on L1.
 The L1 contract will verify the satisfaction of the super-majority criteria.
 This provides an L1-protected _postconfirmation_ that the block (or a batch of blocks, which we call _block range_) is confirmed.
-This additional anchoring mechanism increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.
+This additional anchoring mechanism increases the security of the fastconfirmation as it locks in the fastconfirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.

 **Slashing**.
 The security of the mechanism relies on a PoS protocol.
 Each validator has to stake some assets, and if they are malicious they _should_ be slashed.
 The condition for slashing may be met by several quiteria, and not all slashing conditions may be used: